lnd4812/Code-Refactor-Challenge/mod-4-quiz-challenge/README.md

 ## Deployment

-This site has been published via [Github Pages](https://lnd4812.github.io//).
+This site has been (will eventually be) published via [Github Pages](https://lnd4812.github.io/quiz-challenge-repor/mod-4-quiz-challenge).
-The repository has been stored on [Github](https://github.com/lnd4812/).
+The repository has been stored on [Github](https://github.com/lnd4812/quiz-challenge-repo-mod-4-quiz-challenge.git).

 ## Design